-- ask tough questions; - apply an objective and skeptical mindset; - embrace the supervision and review process as a way to continuously improve; - stay current on professional standards; - have timely, meaningful exchanges with audit committees and management; - plan our work and resolve issues in a timely and thorough fashion: - remain alert for issues that need deeper analysis; - · act with professionalism and integrity; and - recognize our role in the capital markets.
+- ask tough questions; - apply an objective and skeptical mindset; - embrace the supervision and review process as a way to continuously improve; - stay current on professional standards; - have timely, meaningful exchanges with audit committees and management; - plan our work and resolve issues in a timely and thorough fashion: - remain alert for issues that need deeper analysis; - act with professionalism and integrity; and - recognize our role in the capital markets.

-Aim to prevent: Real Time Assurance
+Aim to prevent: real time assurance

-We have developed a real time quality assurance (RTA) program designed to provide preventative monitoring that helps coach and support engagement teams in getting the 'right work' completed in real time during the audit.
+We have developed a real time quality assurance (RTA) program, a global initiative designed to provide preventative monitoring that helps coach and support engagement teams get the 'right work' completed in real time during the audit, prior to issuance of the report.